 When these spores are inhaled, ingested or touched by a cut in the skin, they reactivate and multiply rapidly within the host.
 Anthrax poisoning symptoms start with a painless ulcer on the area of entry; however, that starts to get much worse.
 The lymph glands around the ulcer start to swell up, and the ulcer grows with a characteristic black dying area in the centre.
 Sufferers may also experience vomiting of blood, loss of appetite and inflammation of the intestinal tract.
 The throat and mouth can also develop lesions causing large amounts of pain.
+Other symptoms include:

 If left untreated, anthrax leads to death.
 However, luckily there is a vaccine, created in 1881 by Louis Pasteur, a French scientist, and this has been further improved by scientists today.

 The two main ways to be affected by sarin are via inhalation and absorption through the skin.
 Even at very low concentrations, sarin can be fatal, and even people who receive a nonlethal dose who are left untreated can suffer permanent neurological damage.
-Those who suffer a lethal dose are sadly left to the following death:

 Needless to say, sarin does not sound particularly pleasant, and what's worse is that any clothing that comes into contact with sarin vapour can still maintain that vapour for up to 30 minutes, meaning lots more people can inhale it.